astrelconfig/sdk-guide/README.md

 How an SDK obtains the payload.
 A production SDK MUST implement a fetch-and-cache loop; the evaluation core (Sections 3–8) does not depend on it.

-- **Transport**: the SDK MUST fetch the published payload over HTTPS from the configured Astrel config endpoint.
+- **Transport**: the SDK MUST fetch the published payload over HTTPS from the configured Astrel config endpoint (a CDN-backed URL).
 It MUST verify TLS.
+The payload is a static, cacheable object at the CDN edge, so the SDK SHOULD lean on edge caching rather than hitting an origin on every poll.
 - **Validation on ingest**: every fetched payload MUST be validated (schema version per Section 3; full JSON Schema validation SHOULD be done) before it replaces the active config.
 An invalid payload MUST be discarded and the previous good config retained.
 - **Caching / conditional requests**: the SDK SHOULD use HTTP caching validators (`ETag` / `If-None-Match`, or `Last-Modified` / `If-Modified-Since`) and treat `304 Not Modified` as "no change".
 This keeps polling cheap.
-- **Refresh**: the SDK SHOULD poll on a configurable interval (a sane default, e.g. 30–60s, documented per SDK).
-It MAY support an explicit `refresh()` call and MAY support push/streaming if the platform offers it.
+- **Polling**: a production SDK MUST re-fetch the payload from the CDN on a recurring schedule so config changes propagate without a host restart.
+The interval MUST be configurable with a documented sane default (e.g. 30–60s).
+The poll loop MUST run on a background timer, MUST NOT block evaluation, and MUST start after init and stop on shutdown (Section 10).
+Each poll SHOULD send conditional-request validators (per the caching bullet) so an unchanged payload costs only a cheap `304` at the CDN edge.
+The SDK SHOULD apply small random jitter to the interval (e.g. ±10–20%) so a fleet of instances does not synchronise into a thundering herd against the CDN.
+It MAY additionally expose an explicit `refresh()` for on-demand fetches and MAY support push/streaming where the platform offers it, but the interval poll is the baseline and MUST exist.
 - **Backoff**: on fetch failure the SDK MUST back off (exponential with jitter SHOULD be used) and MUST keep serving the last-known-good config meanwhile.
 Transient fetch failures MUST NOT clear loaded config.
 - **Offline / cold start**: the SDK SHOULD persist the last-known-good payload to local storage so a restart with no network still evaluates against the last good config rather than only caller fallbacks.
 On first ever run with no network and no cache, all accessors return caller fallbacks.
 - **Atomicity**: see Section 10 — a new payload MUST be swapped in atomically.

+Only the **config payload** is polled.
+The JSON Schema itself (the pinned `/v1/` contract, Section 3) is a build-time dependency and MUST NOT be re-fetched on the poll loop; a new schema major is adopted by shipping a new SDK build, not by polling a "latest" URL.

 `published_at` is informational provenance.
 The SDK MAY expose it and MAY use it to ignore an older payload than the one currently loaded, but MUST NOT use it for cache freshness in place of HTTP validators.